Richard A. Forsten

 "Richard Forsten is lauded for being ‘levelheaded with superior communication skills and a true knack for distilling down to the essence of any legal problem, and crafting a persuasive strategy to solve it.’" – From Chambers USA 2015

-Richard has more than 25 years of experience in land use and land use litigation, commercial and real estate transactions, financings, construction and mechanics' lien law, environmental law and permitting.
+Richard has more than 25 years of experience in land use and land use litigation, commercial and real estate transactions and litigation, financings, construction and mechanics' lien law, environmental law and permitting.
+His appearances in Delaware courts range from making en banc arguments in the Delaware Supreme Court to expedited cases in the Court of Chancery to administrative appeals and lawsuits in Superior Court to landlord/tenant matters in the Justice of the Peace courts.
+He has also appeared before numerous state, county and local administrative bodies.

 Richard is active in commercial and office leasing, commercial and construction financing, and environmental matters.
 He has represented purchasers and sellers of commercial projects, commercial and office tenants, banks and construction companies.
 He has represented property owners in some of the largest property tax assessment appeals in Delaware, receiving some of the largest reductions in Delaware history, and has drafted, prepared and negotiated construction contracts, as well as mechanics' liens and other construction claims and litigation.